Agent pools and queues

 We provide the following agent pools by default:

 Hosted VS2017 pool (VSTS only): The Hosted VS2017 pool is another built-in pool in VSTS.
 Machines in this pool have Visual Studio 2017 installed on Windows Server 2016 operating system.
-For a complete list of software installed on these machines, see Hosted agents.
+For a complete list of software installed on these machines, see Microsoft-hosted agents.

-Hosted Linux pool (VSTS only): Enables you to build and release on Linux machines without having to configure a private agent.
+Hosted Linux pool (VSTS only): Enables you to build and release on Linux machines without having to configure a self-hosted agent.
 The agents in this pool run on an Ubuntu Linux host inside the vsts-agent-docker container.

 Each of these hosted pools is exposed to each team project through a corresponding hosted queue.
 By default, all contributors in a team project are members of the User role on each hosted queue.
 This allows every contributor in a team project to author and run build and release definitions using hosted queues.

 If you've got a lot of agents intended for different teams or purposes, you might want to create additional pools as explained below.